We are committed to providing high quality services.

 You can express a concern or make a complaint at any time during or after the review.

 It can be helpful to talk through your concern or complaint first.
-If you want to speak to us, call your nearest ERO office and ask to speak to a Manager Review and Improvement Services or Regional Director.
+If you want to speak to us, call your nearest ERO office and ask to speak to a Manager Review and Improvement Services.
 We will listen to your concerns and take notes.
 You may then decide to follow up with a written complaint.

 If you are submitting a written complaint, please include: